papagorgio23/AISports_Chatbot_v2/data/nlu.md

 - Do you guys make alot of money?
 - Are you guys good at betting?
 - Oh that’s cool.
 Are you guys good at betting?
+- Why should I trust you guys for betting advice?
+- Do you guys have a documented history betting?
+- What's your betting history?
+- I want to see your betting history
+- betting history

 ## intent:sports
 - What sports do you guys bet on?